JlovesNoodles/DomainChecker/README.md

 How to use.

-1. run https://github.com/JlovesNoodles/DomainChecker.git on your terminal
+1. run git clone https://github.com/JlovesNoodles/DomainChecker.git on your terminal

 2. chmod +x domain.sh